tonethar/IGME-430-Fall-2024/projects/project-1.md

 - Implement these as we did in the "hoots" exercise - you can name these endpoints as you wish:
   - as we did in "hoots", primarily utilizing a query string OR
   - more analagous to how `json-server` named them
+- Unlike the "hoots" exercise, you will need to implement some level of ***server-side validation***
 - Return appropriate "success" status codes along with the resource - e.g. `200`, `201`
 - Return appropriate "error" status codes along with a JSON error object - e.g. `400`, `404`
 - `DELETE`